Makefile & Container Fusion

 You can think this of as a function inside Makefile with specified arguments.
 This function automatically deduces the path for Dockerfile from Its target name and builds required container image for relevant target.
 After building is complete, It runs the arguments supplied to is It as if It was ran under container.E.g.

-parameter under container.[0]
-[00:01] [can@homebook jsoncalc] (master) $ docker images | grep jsoncalc jsoncalc component_test fed064a9f4b6 About an hour ago 134MB jsoncalc build fbba4605e463 About an hour ago 246MB
+make docker_buildwould look forcontainers/build/Dockerfileand build It.
+After that, It would spin up the built container and issue the command provided withargsparameter under container.[0]
+[00:01] [can@homebook jsoncalc] (master) $ docker images | grep jsoncalc jsoncalc component_test fed064a9f4b6 About an hour ago 134MB jsoncalc build fbba4605e463 About an hour ago 246MB -

 These are for configurations of environment variables that should be forwarded from host to container and default docker options to access source/test files with same host uid/gid, respectively. -